ly3too/nginxpy/README.rst

 * Write NGINX modules in Python or Cython
 * Python ``logging`` module redirected to NGINX ``error.log``
 * (ongoing) NGINX event loop wrapped as Python ``asyncio`` interface
 * (ongoing) Asgi support.
 Currently can run some simple app.
-More works needs to be done to support full featured asgi application.
+More works needs to be done to support full featured asgi application. currently file reading is blocking, next step is to implement asynchronious reading in thread pool.
 * (ongoing) WSGI support by WSGI to ASGI adapting.
 Run wsgi app in thread pool.
 * (ongoing) fix memory leak and add more test.
 * (TBD) websocket support for asgi and wsgi.